pulp/pulp/docs/sphinx/dev-guide/contributing/documenting.rst

 self-document.
 Focus on how to use specific features, show lots of examples, and keep in mind what use cases users are likely to be interested in.

+Examples should not include long lines that will require horizontal scrolling.

+All example commands should begin with only ``$ `` as a prompt.
+Commands that must be run as root should be shown using ``sudo``.

 Read the Docs
 -------------